Riparian Condition Assessment Tool (R-CAT)

 - Riparian condition is overestimated in incised and entrenched streams because incision and entrenchment are currently not considered in the Riparian Condition Assessment. - Incision is straightforward to identify through manual reconnaissance, and with the aide of higher resolution topography (not typically possible with 10 m NED).

 - Riparian recovery potential tends to be overestimated because the model currently does not account for water diversions and dams that limit the recovery of riparian areas. - Most states do not have these data in a consistent format, much less at a national level.

-Fortunately, with minor modifications, all of the R-CAT models can be run with higher resolution vegetation data.
+Fortunately, all of the R-CAT models can be run with higher resolution vegetation data.
 We are happy to work with interested parties in applying the models with higher resolution data and extending the models to include incision and entrenchment calculations.
 In the meantime, driving the model with datasets like LANDFIRE; provides coherent, regionally consistent and robust estimates.
-Where higher precision is required, more effort can be invested in driving the model with higher resolution outputs.

 Interested In Helping?

 If you are interested in helping us improve R-CAT please contact us.
 We view these R-CAT products

 as a first iteration and as better input data is available the output products will improve proportionally.

 The development of R-CAT was primarily initially funded by: